 - A way to cut your vinyl (I used the Cricut Maker, but you can also use a Cricut Explore or Cricut Joy)

-- A way to attach your vinyl to your fabric (such as the Cricut Easy Press Mini Heat Press or the Cricut Easy Press 2)
+- A way to attach your vinyl to your fabric (such as the Cricut Easy Press Mini Heat Press or the Cricut Easy Press 2).
+For my sublimated bandana, I used the Cricut Easy Press 2.

 - Weeding Tool